jupl/btc-angular/README.md

 #### `bower:install`
 Download and preinstall any Bower dependencies in advance.
 You can run this if you want to download Bower dependencies in advance.

+#### `bower:clean`
+Remove downloaded Bower dependencies.
+This is useful if you want to reinstall dependencies.

 ### Extras
 These commands add additional features/items to the project that are not included by default.